Hi everyone –

 Category Three: Questions about obscure things

-And author can’t possibly tell you every single thing that happened to every single character over the course of their lives.
+An author can’t possibly tell you every single thing that happened to every single character over the course of their lives.
 Honestly, we can’t possibly even imagine all those things.
 We have to leave many things out of the story.
-So if you’re writing to ask what happened to a character after the Moon Base Alpha series ended — or what a character likes for breakfast — or whether someone likes cats or dogs better — the answer is honestly: I don’t know.
+So if you’re writing to ask what happened to a character after the Moon Base Alpha series ended — or what a character likes for breakfast — or when a character’s birthday is — or whether someone likes cats or dogs better — the answer is honestly: I don’t know.
 Whatever you imagine the answer to be is good enough for me.

 Category Four: Questions about what my characters look like